Ciela-Institute/caustics/paper.md

 as the number of known lenses increases by orders of magnitude.
-Thus, advancements such as computational acceleration via GPUs and/or algorithmic advances such as automatic differentiation are needed to reduce the analysis timescales. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level computation and enable deep learning algorithms which rely on automatic differentiation.
+Thus, advancements such as computational acceleration via GPUs and/or algorithmic advances such as automatic differentiation are needed to reduce the analysis timescales.
+Machine learning will be critical to achieve the necessary speed to process these lenses, it will also be needed to meet the complexity of strong lens modelling. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level computation and enable deep learning algorithms which rely on automatic differentiation.
 Automatic differentiation also benefits classical algorithms such as Hamiltonian Monte